Getting Started with mDIS

 How to run mDIS smoothly?

-The mDIS backend can run well on a small laptop with a Intel Celeron CPU manufactured in 2010, with just 2 GB of RAM.
+The mDIS backend can run well on a small laptop with an Intel Celeron CPU manufactured in 2010, with just 2 GB of RAM.
 This is really sufficient for simple interactive data entry into forms.
-However, if you work with larger files, such as high-resolution core-scans embedded in web pages and reports, mDIS will be much slower on such a small computer.
+However, if you work with larger files, such as high-resolution core scans embedded in web pages and reports, mDIS will be much slower on such a small computer.

 mDIS Server Components / Backend

-For technical details, see figures above, and the "Sytem Administrators" Documentation.
+For technical details, see figures above, and the "System Administrators" Documentation.

-In 2020 most mDIS installations were Virtualbox (opens new window)-based.
-The mDIS server component was distributed as a Virtualbox Guest.
+In 2020, most mDIS installations were VirtualBox-based.
+The mDIS server component was distributed as a VirtualBox Guest.

 However, if your mDIS instance is VirtualBox-based: